 It’s been two weeks since my last post about the aNCE program and I am back with more news and information about the next stage, the assessment centre.

-Upon successful completion of the previous interview (Stage 2) you will be invited to take part in an Assessment day, this is held at the location of the job post you have applied for.
+Upon successful completion of the previous interview (Stage 2) you will be invited to take part in an Assessment day, which is held at the location of the job post you have applied for.

-The Assessment Center is the final stage before being offered the aNCE position so its worth making sure you are well prepared before attending the assessment day.
-The recruitment team will provide you with all the relevant information to ensure the best chance of success before the big day, just ensure you are well prepared.
+The Assessment Center is the final stage before being offered the aNCE position so it’s worth making sure you are well prepared before attending the assessment day.
+The recruitment team will provide you with all the relevant information to ensure the best chance of success before the big day, just ensure you are well-prepared.

 - Logical test

 This is to assess each candidate’s problem-solving skills.
 Mine was approximately 10 questions and was completed within 15 minutes.
 The logical test is done on paper and once completed it is passed to the assessors.

 This stage is pretty self-explanatory, I am no stranger to these types of tests so I approached this one as I have done any previous test.